suncoast-devs/handbook/lessons/cs-classes-simple-database/lecture.md

 ```

 - Naming variables is important
-- The convention we follow is collections use pluralized names. `employees` is a hint that the variable is a collection.
+- `employees` is a hint that the variable is a collection.
+The convention we follow for collections is to use pluralized names.

 ---